formatjs/formatjs/docs/Getting-Started.md

 ### webpack

-If you're using `babel-loader`, add those libraries in `include`, e.g:
+If you're using `babel-loader`, or `ts-loader`, you can do 1 of the following:

+1. Add those libraries in `include`:

 ```tsx
 include: [